 Comprising of 20 different farming communities, the co-op is both organic and Fairtrade certified – try their turmeric & ginger, or blueberry & popped quinoa bars.

-ETS consistently source their teas from a selection of small-scale producers, like Weerakoon Priyarathna, an organic farmer we met recently in Sri Lanka.
-Their founder, Suranga Herath describes how "these communities struggle in the face of fluctuating market conditions and a lack of certainty about the future and we think it is up to businesses to do all they can to share value throughout the supply chain.”
+ETS consistently source their teas from a selection of small-scale producers just like Weerakoon Priyarathna, an organic farmer we met recently in Sri Lanka.
+Their founder Suranga Herath describes how "these communities struggle in the face of fluctuating market conditions and a lack of certainty about the future and we think it is up to businesses to do all they can to share value throughout the supply chain.”

 Certified for over 24 years, Clipper are at the heart of the Fairtrade movement – in fact, they’re the world’s largest Fairtrade tea brand.
 Many products in their range are certified organic too, including their Decaf and Earl Grey, and a deliciously rich coffee blend from Papua New Guinea.